 We’ve had people ask about why we would allow credit cards because people can abuse them.
 From our understanding of history, every form of money has been abused.
 People abuse cash.
 People abuse checks.
 People abuse credit cards.
 People abuse online payments.
 People even abused the trading of chickens and goats.
 If we refused to use any form of money because of its temptations and pitfalls, we would be without recourse.

 We do offer a class called Financial Peace University that is helping many people to get control of their spending and savings.
 The location of the problem is not in the mode but in the heart.
 It’s for that reason we feel the freedom to use any form of money to empower people to give.
 If you would like to be part of our next FPU class, contact the church office!

 Q: What are my giving dollars used for?

 A: Your gifts are used to fund God’s work through the ministry of Freshwater Community Church and are directed as you specify when you give online.
-Currently you can give directly to the general budget of Freshwater Community Church, to missions via the Great Commission Fund, to our building fund, or to our Benevolence Fund which is used to assist families in need in the community.
+Currently you can give directly to the general budget of Freshwater Community Church, to missions via the Great Commission Fund, to certain approved specials, or to our Benevolence Fund which is used to assist families in need in the community.

 Q: How can I give online?